janderssonse/karei/docs/README.md

 ### Command Documentation
 - Start with synopsis and description
-- Include comprehensive examples with output
+- Include detailed examples with output
 - Cover all options and edge cases
 - Provide troubleshooting section